Letters, lives, love 📨

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-My note: Given Indira’s biography and the fact that she became PM in 1966, it is hard to explain how Constance, in a village in communist Romania, was reading about her in January 1960.
+My note: Given Indira’s biography and the fact that she became PM in 1966, it is remarkable that Constance - living in a village in communist Romania - was reading and writing about her in January 1960.
 Even with the power of the internet I couldn't find this exact quote but there are some similar ones, though less compelling in my opinion, that are attributed to Indira Gandhi like “Without courage, you cannot practice any other virtue.” or “Courage is the most important of all the virtues because without courage, you can’t practice any other virtue consistently".

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~